Alex Jackson (footballer, born 1905): Club

 Jackson was born and raised in Renton.
 A highly talented outside right, known as the Gay Cavalier, he was particularly adept at dribbling and free kicks.
 He initially played for Renton Victoria but was transferred to Dumbarton in 1922 for the pre-inflation price of a football.
 In 1923, he left Scotland to play in the American Soccer League with Bethlehem Steel alongside his elder brother Wattie, before both returned to Scotland to play for Aberdeen.

-After an impressive debut season for the Dons he joined English side Huddersfield Town, then the reigning League Champions, for a record £5000.
+After an impressive debut season for the Dons he joined Huddersfield Town, then the reigning League Champions, for a record £5000.
 Jackson helped Huddersfield retain their league title in 1925–26 and the runners-up spot in the following two years.
-He also led them to two FA Cup Finals: he scored in the 1928 final against Blackburn Rovers, but it was not enough to prevent a 3–1 loss.
+He also led them to two FA Cup Finals: he scored in the 1928 final against Blackburn Rovers, but Huddersfield lost 3–1.
 In 1930 he was again on the losing side, this time against Arsenal.

-Jackson signed for David Calderhead's big-spending Chelsea in September 1930 for £8,500, joining international teammates Hughie Gallacher, Tommy Law and Alec Cheyne already at the club.
-His time at Chelsea was hampered by injuries, though he linked up well with the prolific Gallacher and himself scored 31 goals from 78 games for the club.
-Jackson's first-class career was then ended prematurely during the 1932–33 season.
-Having already fallen foul of the Chelsea hierarchy for activities relating to the public house he operated, he and several other star players at the club were approached by French side Nîmes with a lucrative contract offer, which Jackson threatened to accept unless Chelsea broke their maximum wage structure and increased his salary.
-The club refused to budge and, in the days before the Bosman ruling, Jackson could do little.
-He was forced to finish his career playing for a series of non-league clubs such as Ashton National (from Ashton-under-Lyne) and Margate.
-He later joined French side Nice.
+Jackson signed for David Calderhead's big-spending Chelsea in September 1930 for £8,500, joining international teammates Hughie Gallacher, Tommy Law and Alec Cheyne.
+His time at Chelsea was hampered by injuries, though he linked up well with the prolific Gallacher and scored 31 goals from 78 games for the club.
+Jackson's first-class career ended prematurely during the 1932–33 season.
+Having already fallen foul of the Chelsea hierarchy for activities relating to the public house he operated, he and several other star players at the club were approached by the French side Nîmes with a lucrative contract offer, which Jackson threatened to accept unless Chelsea broke their maximum wage structure and increased his salary.
+The club refused to budge and Jackson was forced to finish his career playing for a series of non-league clubs such as Ashton National (from Ashton-under-Lyne) and Margate.
+He later joined the French side Nice.

 International

-It was Jackson's career with the Scottish national team for which he is now perhaps best remembered.
+It was Jackson's career with the Scotland national team that he is now perhaps best remembered.
 He won his first cap at the age of 19 and scored the winning goal against England to clinch the 1925–26 British Home Championship.
-He was one of the Wembley Wizards, the name given to the Scotland side which beat England 5–1 at Wembley in March 1928; Jackson scored a hat-trick during the match.
-He stated that his most "glorious" match for Scotland was eleven months later, when he scored two of his side's goals in a 7–3 victory over a capable Ireland team in Belfast.
-His international career was later hindered by a ban on Anglos (Scots who played for English clubs) as a result of a dispute between the SFA and FA, and he finished with 17 caps and eight goals, only finishing on the losing side once.
+He was one of the Wembley Wizards, the Scotland side that beat England 5–1 at Wembley in March 1928; Jackson scored a hat-trick during the match.
+He stated that his most "glorious" match for Scotland was eleven months later, when he scored twice in a 7–3 victory over Ireland in Belfast.
+His international career was later hindered by a ban on Anglos (Scots who played for English clubs) as a result of a dispute between the SFA and FA, and he finished with 17 caps and eight goals, finishing on the losing side only once.